 You can find the lab results here.

 Green-lipped mussels for dogs are a great food supplement for your dog’s joint health.
 Green-lipped mussels are a natural source of glucosamine, chondroitin, and omega-3 fatty acids.
 These three ingredients are known to play a key role in the health of your dog’s joints.
-This natural product from New Zealand helps to ease the symptoms of arthritis in dogs and improve their mobility by promoting anti-inflammatory processes.
+This natural product from New Zealand helps to ease the symptoms of joint discomfort in dogs and improve their mobility by promoting healthy inflammatory processes.

 Green-lipped mussels can be given to dogs both raw and cooked, but raw is preferable because it contains more nutrients than cooked mussels.
 You can also try adding them to your dog’s food so that they get all of the benefits without having to eat them directly.